LukasMartc/proyecto-cafeteria/README.md

 If you want to run this project on your machine, just follow these steps:

 - Create a folder and execute `git clone https://github.com/LukasMartc/proyecto-cafeteria`.
+- Execute npm install in root directory.
+- Execute npm run dev in root directory.
+- Go to http://localhost:3000 on web browser.

+NOTE: if you don't have Nodemon installed globally, you must to install it or you can edit package.json start script and change "nodemon" by "node" on line 6.

 ## Technology Stack 🛠️